Set You Free (N-Trance song): Critical reception

-Larry Flick from Billboard described the song as a "lively Euro-NRG romp".
+Larry Flick from Billboard magazine described the song as a "lively Euro-NRG romp".
 In December 1994, Music Week wrote, "This record is now on its third release simply because retail and club reaction has demanded it.
 With 50,000 copies already sold, this very Euro dance-style tune could finally make the big time thanks to a strong chorus and less of the normal quota of Euro cheese."
 In his UK chart commentary, James Masterton said, "I would personally argue that this is a terrible record.
 It starts promisingly, with a strong melody powerfully sung.
 Thirty seconds in though this is all but swamped by a frantic rave beat, [...]
 N-Trance have been making inroads on the chart for over a year now but this is the first major hit for them.
 It is, as I said, a terrible record, but it has made No.6 first week out so what do I know?"
+Simon Price from Melody Maker described "Set You Free" as "thunderous, monsoon-drenched".
+James Hamilton from the Record Mirror Dance Update described it as a "girl wailed still dated 1992 raver, huge in Scotland", "with thunderstorm started ultra-frantic 0-145.5-0-145.5bpm Original" in his weekly dance column.

 Chart performance

-The 1995 version of "Set You Free" was successful on the charts in Europe, peaking at number two on the UK Singles Chart.
-It peaked at that position during its fifth week on the chart.
-It was held off the top spot by Celine Dion's "Think Twice".
-The single made it into the top 10 also in Ireland and the Netherlands, as well as on the Eurochart Hot 100, where it peaked at number nine.
-Additionally, "Set You Free" was a top 20 hit in Sweden and Switzerland, and went to number 44 in Germany.
-Outside Europe, it was a hit in Australia, where it reached number 11.
-It earned a gold record there, with a sale of 35,000 singles and a platinum record in the UK, after 600,000 singles were sold.
+The 1995 version of "Set You Free" was successful on the charts in Europe, peaking at number two on the UK Singles Chart on February 5, 1995.
+It peaked at that position during its fifth week on the chart, being kept off the number-one position by Celine Dion's "Think Twice".
+The single spent a total of 15 weeks within the UK Top 100.
+It entered the top 10 also in Ireland and the Netherlands, as well as on the Eurochart Hot 100, where it peaked at number nine in its fifth week on the chart on February 18.
+On the European Dance Radio Chart, it peaked at number one on March 4, becoming the most played dance song on radio in Europe that week.
+Additionally, "Set You Free" was a top-20 hit in Sweden and Switzerland, peaking at numbers 15 and 18, while in Germany, it became a top-50 hit.
+Outside Europe, the single was successful in Australia, where it reached number 11 on the ARIA singles chart, with 12 weeks inside the Australian top 20 and 21 weeks in total.
+It earned a gold record there, with a sale of 35,000 singles and a double platinum record in the UK, after 1,200,000 units were sold and streamed.